Congress Parkway Bridge

-Congress Parkway Bridge, also known as Ida B. Wells Drive Bridge and officially named the Wagner Memorial Bridge, is a seven-lane bascule bridge crossing the South Branch Chicago River, providing an expressway connection between Interstate 290 (Eisenhower Expressway) and Ida B. Wells Drive/Wacker Drive.
+Congress Parkway Bridge, also known as Ida B. Wells Drive Bridge and officially named the Wagner Memorial Bridge, is a seven-lane bascule bridge in Chicago, Illinois, U.S. It crosses the South Branch Chicago River providing an expressway connection between Interstate 290 (Eisenhower Expressway) and Ida B. Wells Drive/Wacker Drive.
 The bridge is located immediately to the east of a highway tunnel in the Old Post Office.

 History

 The bridge was first conceived by Daniel Burnham and Edward H. Bennett in the 1909 Plan of Chicago.
 The plan proposed Congress Street to be the main east–west boulevard in downtown and the West Side.
-City planners eventually opted for a superhighway instead of a boulevard by the 1920s; Bennett advocated for the superhighway to travel along Congress Street rather than Monroe Street, as some planners suggested.
+By the 1920s, city planners opted for a superhighway instead of a boulevard.
+Although some planners suggested routing the superhighway along Monroe Street, Bennett staunchly advocated for the highway to travel along Congress Street.

 When the U.S. Post Office Department proposed an expansion of the Old Post Office in the late 1920s, the expansion would have physically blocked the proposed superhighway and the bridge approach.
 The Post Office Department eventually built a tunnel through the structure for the future superhighway after negotiating with Edward Bennett and the Chicago Plan Commission.
 The newly expanded building opened in 1932.